Yashwanthramka/Prompt-Enhancer/README.md

 Open http://localhost:5173 and sign in with your Microsoft account.
 If a local session exists, the app auto-redirects to `/app`.

 ## OpenRouter models
-The UI selects a model; the server forwards it directly to `https://openrouter.ai/api/v1/chat/completions`.
+The UI selects a model; the server forwards it to `https://openrouter.ai/api/v1/chat/completions`.

 Default options (configurable in code):
 - `deepseek/deepseek-chat-v3.1:free`